The following post is from Emily of Live Renewed: Rethinking Your Period: Choosing Healthier Feminine Care Products

 Now, this is just my personal experience, but if you are suffering from unwanted and painful symptoms during your period, I would really encourage you to try making the switch to reusable menstrual products and see if it makes a difference for you too.

-After all, there are some pretty strong reasons to avoid using conventional feminine hygiene products:
+After all, there are some pretty strong reasons to avoid using conventional feminine care hygiene products:

 They’re made with chemicals and synthetic materials.